Compound V2 Overview

 Compound is a protocol initially based on the Ethereum blockchain that establishes money markets:

-• Money markets are pools of assets with algorithmically derived interest rates, based on the supply and demand for the asset.
+Money markets are pools of assets with algorithmically derived interest rates, based on the supply and demand for the asset.

-• Suppliers (and borrowers) of an asset interact directly with the protocol earning (and paying) a floating interest rate, without having to negotiate terms such as maturity, interest rate, or collateral with a peer or counterparty.
+- Suppliers (and borrowers) of an asset interact directly with the protocol earning (and paying) a floating interest rate, without having to negotiate terms such as maturity, interest rate, or collateral with a peer or counterparty.

-• Each money market is unique to an Ethereum asset such as Ether or an ERC-20 such as Dai.
+- Each money market is unique to an Ethereum asset such as Ether or an ERC-20 such as Dai.

-• Unlike an exchange or peer-to-peer platform, where a user’s assets are matched and lent to another user, the Compound protocol aggregates the supply of each user; when a user supplies an asset, it becomes a fungible resource.
+- Unlike an exchange or peer-to-peer platform, where a user’s assets are matched and lent to another user, the Compound protocol aggregates the supply of each user; when a user supplies an asset, it becomes a fungible resource.

-• This approach offers significantly more liquidity than direct lending;
+- This approach offers significantly more liquidity than direct lending;

-• unless every asset in a market is borrowed, users can withdraw their assets at any time, without waiting for a specific loan to mature.
+- unless every asset in a market is borrowed, users can withdraw their assets at any time, without waiting for a specific loan to mature.

-• Assets supplied to a market are represented by an ERC-20 token balance (cToken), which entitles the owner to an increasing quantity of the underlying asset.
+Assets supplied to a market are represented by an ERC-20 token balance (cToken), which entitles the owner to an increasing quantity of the underlying asset.
 As the money market accrues interest, which is a function of borrowing demand, cTokens become convertible into an increasing amount of the underlying asset.
-In this way, earning interest is as simple as holding a ERC-20 cToken.
+In this way, earning interest is as simple as holding an ERC-20 cToken.

-• Market View for Tether
+- Market View for Tether

 Difference between V2 and V3